AdityaxCSE/DevSecOps-Project/02-security-step/README.md

-# Security Stage
+# Security Step

 ## Purpose
-The security stage ensures that the application and infrastructure are protected against vulnerabilities and misconfigurations.
+The security step ensures that the application and infrastructure are protected against vulnerabilities and misconfigurations.

 ## Tools Used